Common Myths About Facebook

 No, our ad targeting is done anonymously by our system, without sharing personally identifiable information with advertisers.

-No. Facebook doesn't let you track who views your Timeline or your posts (ex: your photos).
+No. Facebook doesn't let you track who views your profile or your posts (ex: your photos).
 Third-party apps are also unable to do this.

-If you come across an app that says it can show you who's viewing your Timeline or posts, please report the app.
+If you come across an app that says it can show you who's viewing your profile or posts, please report the app.

-No. An app should never force you to log in again, fill out a survey, enter a promotion, download a toolbar or take any other unrelated action.
-The only thing that an app can require you to do to see content is to Like its profile page.
+No. An app or game should never force you to download something, fill out a survey, log in again, enter a promotion or take any other action to make you see something.
+The only thing that an app or game can require you to do to see something is like its Page.

-If you believe that an app is abusive, please report the app.
+If you believe an app or game is abusive, please report it.